r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 7. Adjust the pH during the reaction to keep it around 8 using a dropper or a syringe with basic buffer in.
 8. Enjoy wiggly cosmic dust.
 (But don't OD!)

 If you're able to make these two reactions successfully, you should be ready to tackle the other ones on your own.
-Bare in mind the others can be more difficult, and should be approached with a thoughtful demeanor.
+Bear in mind the others can be more difficult, and should be approached with a thoughtful demeanor.
 Also give yourself a plushie for doing so well!